daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 ---

 This is the fourth post in our Test-Driven Development journey.
-At the beginning of the project, nothing is well-defined.
+At the beginning of a project, nothing is well-defined.
 Your team is not sure about the microprocessor or communication protocol.
 But you still need to start with the development.